18F/identity-design-system/docs/_components/page-shell.md

 rather than spanning the full viewport; in a real page it fills the browser width and its top chrome sticks to the top of the screen.

-Modifiers on `.auth-page` adjust alignment, density, surface, and content width — for example `.auth-page--align-start`, `.auth-page--density-spacious`, `.auth-page--surface-overlay`, `.auth-page--width-wide`, and `.auth-page--width-form`.
+Modifiers on `.auth-page` adjust alignment, density, surface, and content width:

+- **Alignment** — `.auth-page--align-start` (top-aligns the main content instead
+  of centering it), `.auth-page--align-stretch`, and `.auth-page--align-mobile-start`.
+- **Density** — controls the vertical spacing around and between the main content. `.auth-page--density-spacious` increases the gap between stacked content blocks; `.auth-page--density-fullscreen` removes the surrounding padding so the content fills the shell; `.auth-page--density-mobile-compact` tightens spacing on small screens.
+- **Surface** — `.auth-page--surface-overlay` renders the shell on an overlay background rather than the default page surface.
+- **Content width** — `.auth-page--width-wide` and `.auth-page--width-form`
+  set the maximum width of the main content column.

 {% capture example %}
 <a class="skip-link" href="#page-shell-main">Skip to main content</a>